panoramax-project/DetectionTutorial/README.md

 - If you change list of classes, model should be set to a YOLO default model (here `yolov8n.pt`)

 When you're confident enough in your model, you may also add a `conf=0.5` parameter in your manual predictions or in the `predict_pano.py` script.
 The confidence parameters will only keep detections with a confidence score higher than the set value, avoid _noise_ in results.

+Another setting that can help on improving the results is `imgsz`.
+We saw that it should match your pictures width.
+But switching to lower values can help detecting objects in the foreground (too big to be recognized), and switching to higher values can help detecting objects in the background (too small to be recognized).

 ## 👋 Conclusion